Purple Dead-Nettle

 - Reduces crop yields.

-Learn to identify Purple Dead-Nettle: use the images presented in this profile page to learn how to identify Purple Dead-Nettle.
+Learn to identify Purple dead-nettle: use the images on this profile page to learn how to identify Purple dead-nettle.

-What to do if you spot it: You can report any Purple Dead-Nettle sighting by clicking here.
+What to do if you spot it: You can report any Purple dead-nettle sighting visiting our reporting page.

 DO: